ADGEfficiency/adgefficiency.github.io/_posts/2017-05-14-machine-learning-in-energy-part-two.md

 A key challenge is data.
 As renewables are weather driven forecasts of weather can be useful exogenous variables.
 It's key that we only train models on data that will be available at the time of the forecast.
 This means that historical information about weather forecasts can be more useful than the actual weather data.

-Other useful variables for forecasting electricity generation, demand or prices include
+Other useful variables for forecasting electricity generation, demand or prices include:
 - lagged values of the target (i.e. what the price was last half hour
 - prices in neighbouring markets
 - prices of primary fuels such as natural gas or coal